Japan court dismisses request to halt reactor in Ehime

 HIROSHIMA, March 30, Kyodo

-A Japanese district court Thursday dismissed an injunction request from local residents to halt operations of a nuclear reactor at the Ikata power plant, which restarted last year in western Japan.
+A Japanese district court Thursday dismissed a request from local residents to order the halt of a nuclear reactor, which restarted last year, at the Ikata power plant in western Japan.

-The decision by the Hiroshima District Court came two days after the Osaka High Court revoked a lower court order to halt two reactors at the Takahama plant in Fukui Prefecture.
-The high court accepted an appeal by the plant's operator against the first injunction ever issued in the country to stop operating reactors.
+The decision by the Hiroshima District Court came two days after the Osaka High Court revoked a lower court order halting two reactors at the Takahama plant in Fukui Prefecture.
+In that case, the high court accepted an appeal by the plant's operator against the first injunction ever issued in Japan to stop an operating reactor.

-Shikoku Electric Power Co. has been operating the No. 3 reactor of the Ikata plant since last August on the opposite side of the Seto Inland Sea from Hiroshima.
+The No. 3 reactor is one of only three of Japan's 42 commercial reactors nationwide now operating.
+The two others are the Nos.
+1 and 2 reactors at Kyushu Electric's Sendai plant in Kagoshima Prefecture, southwestern Japan.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.